Alluseri/SeriStyle/README.md

 - Playlists
   - Old UI(will be split into steps later)
 - General
-  - Old Notification Bubble Color
+  - Old notification bubble color
   - Hide playlists in recommendations(or use API to restore them into videos)
   - Disable notification count limit
   - Remove roundings